Parent guide

 Sign errors when rearranging

-Moving a term across the equals sign without flipping the sign is one of the most common lost-mark causes.
-It also happens when expanding brackets with a minus outside.
+Moving a term across the equals sign without flipping the sign is one of the most consistent mark-loss patterns in 0580.
+It also appears when expanding brackets that have a minus outside.

-• Mixing up plus and minus in trigonometric identities.
+• Mixing up plus and minus in a trigonometric identity when the expression gets longer.

 Pattern 2